Back to E-commerce Dictionary

 Examples of Channel Management

-• 3Creating a custom product feed for Google Shopping.
+• 3Build a custom list of product data to show your items on Google Shopping.

-• 5Filtering which products get sent to a specific regional webshop.
+• 5Choose exactly which products to send to a specific local or regional webshop.

 How WISEPIM Helps